GuardianLabs/guardian-keyper/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
-6. If you never committed to this repository before, accept our Contributor License Agreement (served by `cla-bot`)
+6. If you have never committed to this repository before, accept our Contributor License Agreement (served by `cla-bot`)

 Note that Guardian Labs requires every contributor to sign the Contributor License Agreement to facilitate publishing Guardian Keyper to GPL-incompatible app repositories, such as the AppStore.
 See `CLA.md` for details.